top of page

 "Aye.
 A beautiful piece but missing a key, she is."
 The Shopkeep says.

-Steven jolts back into the shelf, the wooden cupboard almost topples to the floor.
+Startled, Steven jolts back into the shelf, the wooden cupboard almost topples to the floor.

 "Exactly what we're looking for!"
 He exclaims.

-The Elderly Shopkeeper puffs on her pipe.
+The Elderly Shopkeeper puffs on her pipe as she cherries it.

 "What you're looking for?"
 She asks.